kalkehcoisa/clean-image-crop-uploader/README.rst

 (by `twitter bootstrap <http://twitter.github.com/bootstrap/javascript.html#modals>`_) the image can be uploaded and cropped.
 Second one, you can see the image cropping preview in the form and finally submit the result.

 ``py-clean-image-crop-uploader`` is perfect when you have to upload images and it's necessary to have a specific portion of image.
-It's easy to configure and to use.
+It'll be easy to configure and to use.
-You can use different configurations , with fixed aspect ratio or minimal image size.
+You can use different configurations, with fixed aspect ratio or minimal image size.

 It works with jQuery = 1.8.3 and twitter bootstrap.